historical-theology/stthomas/return-to-god/syllabus.md

 # The Return to God

-Corey Stephan, Ph.D.
+Instructor: Corey Stephan, Ph.D.

 * Email: corey.stephan@stthom.edu
-* Office Hours (TBD): meet.jit.si/DrStephan

-Fall 2022
-Online and Asynchronous
+* Office Hours: Mondays from 8:00-9:30 AM & Tuesdays from 1:00-2:30 PM in [meet.jit.si/DrStephan](meet.jit.si/DrStephan)

+Fall 2022: ONLINE AND ASYNCHRONOUS

+Notes:
+1. Some submission deadlines are to be determined.
+2. I reserve the right as the instructor to revise this syllabus at any time during the semester.

 ***